sirech/homepage2/src/pages/articles/2020-08-17-understanding-vpc-endpoints/index.md

 ### A note about availability zones

 You need to remember one thing.
-A VPC endpoint can only can only connect to a VPC endpoint service in the same [Availability Zone](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-availability-zones).
+A VPC endpoint can only connect to a VPC endpoint service in the same [Availability Zone](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-availability-zones).
 That's more relevant for a zone like `us-east-1`, which has six AZs.

 For the names to be consistent across accounts, you need to identify them with [Availability Zone IDs](https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html).